Looking for the best business bank accounts in Canada? We have got you covered.

 The Alterna Small Business eChequing qualifies as a free online business account if you maintain a minimum closing balance of $3,000 throughout the month.

-This small business bank account includes unlimited electronic debit transactions, incoming Interac e-Transfers, and 6 free outgoing Interac e-Transfers each month.
+This small business bank account includes unlimited electronic debit transactions, incoming Interac e-Transfers, and six free outgoing Interac e-Transfers monthly.

 Customers also get access to 3,300+ free ATMs that are available across Canada.